danintel/sawtooth-faq/glossary.rst

     See Address
 Sybil Attacks
     Using forged identities in a blockchain network to subvert the reputation system.
-Was named after the book and movie Transactor
+Was named after the book and movie Transaction
+    A single entry in a the distributed ledger (blockchain).
+The contents are TF-dependent Transactor
     The Sawtooth client that creates a transaction, or the part that that communicates with the validator Validator